minsughim/DBM-for-drying-soils/README.md

 The model for drying soils [2] uses the output of Main_BSC_biogeoscience.m as an initial condition.
 This ensures that distribtuion and activity of microbial communities are stabilised under given conditions (Think of sampling a real soil and performing experiments under desired conditions!).
 The stabilised communities undergo dry and dark conditions for 3 days (enough to exhaust carbon sources and nitrification activity becomes dominant).
 After the population dynamics reaches to a psuedo-steady state, a wet-dry cycle (duration of 24 hours) is applied.

-The main difference to the Main_BSC_biogeoscience.m is the dynamic update of the hydration conditions of the domain.
+The main difference to the Main_BSC_biogeoscience.m is the dynamic update of hydration condition (assigned with matric potential).
 During wetting or drying, the domain conserves the masses of all compunds, leading to changes in concentrations and gases efflux.

 ## Usage